Waleed-Rehan/jobs-management-system/README.md

 | POST   | `/confirm-password`                | `ConfirmablePasswordController@store`           | —                     |
 | PUT    | `/password`                        | `PasswordController@update`                     | `password.update`     |

+> These are the conventional Breeze routes.
+If you used Breeze with Inertia/React/Vue, URIs are the same but controllers live in the `Auth` namespace.
+Run `php artisan route:list` to confirm in your app.

 ---

 ## 🚀 Getting Started